vaginessa/porn-terminal/README.md

 Examples
 --------

-Run `php bin/porn-terminal -p ?tags={tag}` to search for {tag} in videos.
+Run `php bin/porn-terminal -q ?tags=big-tits` to search for videos with big tits.

-Run `php bin/porn-terminal -e actors -q ?order=rating` for the top actors.
+Run `php bin/porn-terminal -e actors -q ?order=rating` to search for actors by rating.

-Run `php bin/porn-terminal -e dvds -q ?order=rating` for the top dvds.
+Run `php bin/porn-terminal -e dvds -q ?order=views` to search for dvds by views.

-Run `php bin/porn-terminal -p pornhub.com` to search for videos on at pornhub.com.
+Run `php bin/porn-terminal -p pornhub.com` to search for videos on pornhub.com.

+Run `php bin/porn-terminal -p youporn.com` to search for videos on youporn.com.

 Options